 Events Search and Views Navigation

 BOOKINGS REQUIRED.
-Every Sunday families are invited to drop into the art gallery for free art activities inspired by the exhibitions on display.
+Every Sunday families are welcome to book in to attend free art activities inspired by the exhibitions on display.
 Our activities are designed for kids of all ages, and as a family you can all join in and get creative.
 Each activity takes around half an hour to complete.